BERLINe-SS/MicroProcessors_GameBoy/README.md

 git clone https://github.com/BERLINe-SS/MicroProcessors_GameBoy.git
 ```

-2. Open the project in STM32CubeIDE or your preferred ARM development environment.
+2. Open the project in Keil uVision5 or your preferred ARM development environment.

 3. Compile the code and flash it to your STM32 microcontroller.